What MLLMs Learn about When they Learn about Multimodal Reasoning

+The main dataset, \DATANAME, focuses on geometry problems, a domain selected intentionally for its well-defined symbolic structure and precise experimental controllability.
+This choice is methodological: geometry provides a natural and practical setting for isolating and analyzing the multimodal reasoning mechanisms studied in this work.

-The main dataset, \DATANAME, solely consists of geometry problems.
-While this symbolic structure enables precise control, it also risks overfitting analyses to a narrow domain.
-To mitigate this limitation, we construct \DATANAMEG, a set of multimodal reasoning problems spanning \textit{diverse domains}.
-Unlike \DATANAME, it cannot maintain the same rigor afforded by formal semantic states, but is instead curated from prior sources through a rigorous pipeline to ensure reliability and diversity.
+In addition, we construct \DATANAMEG, a supplementary collection of multimodal reasoning problems drawn from diverse domains.
+Relative to \DATANAME, this dataset necessarily trades formal semantic rigor for broader domain inclusion, reflecting the intrinsic differences between geometry and less structured multimodal reasoning settings.
+As a result, \DATANAMEG does not admit explicit semantic state specifications; instead, it is curated from prior sources through a consistent and rigorous filtering pipeline to ensure reliability and diversity.
 Curation procedures and experimental results are provided in~\Cref{sec:ax_data,sec:ax_exp}.